Docs

 Polymer to Lit Conversion Tool

-You can use the free conversion tool to facilitate the migration from Polymer to Lit by automatically converting basic Polymer constructions into their Lit equivalents in Java and JavaScript source files.
+You can use the free conversion tool to facilitate the migration from Polymer to Lit by converting automatically basic Polymer constructions into their Lit equivalents in Java and JavaScript source files.

 Limitations